FAQs and Fun Facts

-There are various gauges throughout the system from snow pillow, dam and river levels.
-Operators monitor and adjust the valves at the dam where required to ensure adequate water is maintained in the dam and river for consumption and fish habitat.
+There are various gauges throughout the system such as snow pillow, dam and river levels.
+Operators monitor and adjust the valves at the dam to ensure adequate water is maintained in the dam and river for consumption and fish habitat.

-Record-high temperatures and well-below average rainfall this year has led to some of the worst drought conditions in our region with lower water flows in rivers.
-Fortunately, with the ongoing efforts of our operations group, flow is maintained in the Englishman River.
+For some years, record-high temperatures and well-below average rainfall led to the worst drought conditions in our region with lower water flows in rivers.
+Fortunately, with the ongoing efforts with the province and operations, flow is maintained in the Englishman River.

-Follow the City of Parksville water restrictions to conserve, balance and prolong the use of our water.
+Follow the City of Parksville watering restrictions to conserve, balance and prolong the use of our water.

 Where can I find the current and historical data of the snow pillow, rainfall, Arrowsmith Lake Dam and Englishman River levels?

-The ERWS project, which included construction of a new water treatment plant, new in-river water supply intake and transmission mains to homes and businesses, ensures a safe, efficient, and secure water system supply for the community well into the future.
-These improvements ensure we can meet water demands year-round for fire protection, future development, and peak demands during the busy summer tourist season when population can double in our community.
+The Englishman River Water Service project included construction of a new water treatment plant, new water intake and transmission mains to ensure a safe, efficient, and secure water system supply for the community well into the future.
+These improvements ensure we can meet water demands yearound domestic us for fire protection, and peak demands during the busy summer tourist season when population can double in our community.

-Parksville’s water is metered, and the City uses tiered water billing to encourage mindful use of water and charge a higher rate to those who consume greater amounts of water.
+Parksville’s water is metered, and the City uses tiered water billing to encourage mindful use of water, charging a higher rate to those who consume greater amounts of water.
 This is a recommended best practice for water conservation.
 Rebates are offered to encourage residents to install low flush toilets and purchase rain barrels.
-In addition, all multi-family, commercial and industrial developments are required to demonstrate their water conservation measures when applying for construction permits.
+In addition, all multi-family, commercial and industrial developments are required to demonstrate water conservation measures when applying for construction permits.